chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 ### Using Bayes factors to assess the unique contribution of predictors

 :::{.tip}
-We can compare Bayes Factors to determine whether a given predictor in a multiple regression model makes a unique contribution to the prediction of the outcome variable.
+We can compare Bayes factors to determine whether a given predictor in a multiple regression model makes a unique contribution to the prediction of the outcome variable.
 :::

 \

-First, obtain the Bayes Factor for the model in which `predictor_1` has been left out of the full model.
-Then obtain the Bayes Factor for model in which `predictor_2` has been left out of the model.
+First, obtain the Bayes factor for the model in which `predictor_1` has been left out of the full model.
+Then obtain the Bayes factor for model in which `predictor_2` has been left out of the model.
 Repeat this for as many predictors you have in the model.

 In our example, this involves obtaining the BFs of the model of `wellbeing ~ describing`, and the BF of the model of `wellbeing ~ worry`: